gxlmyacc/react-vue-like/README.md

   render() {
     return (<div>
       { /*
-      if ref value is string, then ref value will transform to `ref=>this.$refs.some=ref`, otherwith do nothing.
+      if ref value is string, then ref value will transform to `ref=>this.$refs.some=ref`, otherwise do nothing.
       */ }
       <SomeComponent ref="some" onClick={this.test}></SomeComponent>
     </div>);